What If You Cause An Accident? Liability Insurance to the Rescue

 You’re a busy professional woman.
 You may think you don’t need to worry about risk in your everyday life.
 But one of the risk factors highlighted above may apply to you.

 Let’s say you have a house cleaner who runs a load of laundry and doesn’t notice that it’s overflowing.
 The water floods and destroys your downstairs neighbor’s unit.
-You host a dinner party, and your dog bites one of your guests.
+You host a dinner party (when the pandemic is over), and your dog bites one of your guests.
 You’re barreling down Telegraph Ave in Oakland on a scooter, and you seriously injure a pedestrian.
 Or you’re texting while driving and rear-end a car, causing serious injuries to the other driver.

 How Much Do I Need?